Medha11/Social-Network/readme.txt

 Try the register process by entering your mnnit.ac.in email Also make sure the internet is working in order to send a mail

+Main website at 127.0.0.1:8000

 It is advised not to use the admin to login

 The UserProfile model has a User model object and reg. no etc. This will have all the fields that we want to include in a user

+Create course using admin site to start using forums All add membership objects in the admin site to link user to course

 The templates folder contains the htmls sorted acc. to app The static folder contains the css, js and images